-The stratum for monitoring sample yield was derived from the self-reported county values (AH42) for all strata.
-Table 3-1 shows a listing of Zip codes within each stratum.
-The final self-reported stratum for the analysis file was determined by applying the geocodes developed by UCLA CHIS staff.
-See CHIS 2007 Methodology Series: Report 5 - Weighting and Variance Estimation, Section 8.5, for a fuller discussion of this process.
+Table 3-2 at the end of this chapter shows a listing of Zip codes within each landline sampling stratum5 for CHIS 2009.
+The final self-reported stratum for the analysis file was determined by applying the geocodes developed by UCLA and CHIS staff.
+See CHIS 2009 Methodology Series: Report 5 - Weighting and Variance Estimation, Section 8.5, for a fuller discussion of this process.

-The final distribution of completed adult extended interview cases by self-reported and original sampling stratum is presented in Table 3-2.
+The final distribution of completed landline sample adult extended interview cases by selfreported and original sampling stratum is presented in Table 3-3 at the end of this chapter.
 Generally, the frequency counts show that there is good correspondence between the original sampling stratum and the self-reported stratum.
 The self-reported stratum may differ from the original sampling stratum, however, because the sampling stratum may have been incorrect or the respondent may have incorrectly reported the county of residence.